giuliofilippi/mandelbulb/README.md

 Some ideas for improving this code:

-Adding the possibility to have the light source and camera in different places without getting strange effects with the shading.
+* Adding the possibility to have the light source and camera in different places without getting strange effects with the shading.
+* Changing the texture of the mandelbulb like adding reflections, making it look metallic.
+* Using path tracing instead of ray tracing.